Former coal company execs to go on trial for skirting rules

 The issues came to light when a trio of Armstrong miners fed up with the dusty conditions met with a Kentucky mine safety lawyer, Tony Oppegard, and later were quoted in a press story about the miners that attracted the attention of federal authorities.

-Oppegard said prosecutions of high-ranking mining officials is rare, but dusty conditions and rigging monitors is common in underground coal mines.
+Oppegard said prosecutions of high-ranking mining officials are rare, but dusty conditions and rigging monitors are common in underground coal mines.

 “It is rampant in the industry,” Oppegard said.
 “It’s not just illegal, it’s immoral to knowingly expose miners to a disease that basically strangles them to death.”